porfirio-hdz/dvc-pipelines/README.md

 df = df.drop('Unnamed: 0', axis=1)
 ```

-and transform it into a python script like this:
+And transform it into a Python script like this:

 ```python
 import argparse
 import pandas as pd